sahajre/goFAQ/README.md

 * Fast compilation
 * Easy to use dependency management
 * Utilize the emergence of multicore processors by providing buit-in easy to use concurrency features
 * Simple type system.
-(Go doesn't support type heirarchy)
+(It make it simple by not supporting type heirarchy)

 ## How to try Go programming?